 When a standard equipped engine is under loaded conditions, a very lean mixture will readily detonate.
 Continued detonation may cause major damage to the engine.

-In a standard motor vehicle, there is some type of mechanism to enrich the fuel mixture when the engine is under load.
+In a standard motor vehicle, whether carbureted or fuel injected, there is some type of mechanism to enrich the fuel mixture when the engine is under load.
 The richer fuel mixture helps prevent detonation, or “ping,” when the vehicle is climbing a hill or accelerating.

 Let us here make an important point.
 Enrichening the fuel mixture under conditions of load greatly reduces the overall fuel economy.
 It also greatly increases the pollutants and wasted fuel out of the vehicle exhaust.